Yatasi: Language

 The Yatasi spoke a Caddoan language and were culturally similar to surrounding groups such as the Adai.
 The Yatasi language is attested only in a nine-page vocabulary collected by Albert Gatschet in the 1880s and now archived at the National Anthropological Archives.

 Synonymy

 "Yáttasih" is a Kadohadacho term, meaning, "Those other people."
-They were also called the Yataché, Natasse, Yatache, Yattasses.
+They were also called the Yataché, Yattapo, Yattassees, Yattasces, Yattasees, Yattasie, Natasse, and Yatachés.
 Nada and Choye might be two additional Yatasi groups.